pebble-tree/node-foundationdb/README.md

 }
 ```

-This will load the entire range in a single network request.
+The entire range is loaded in in a single network request using the `StreamingMode.WantAll` option, described below.

 ### Range Options